Kilmainham Jail

 It is a sombre, even chilling, place to visit, but absolutely fascinating.

-There is a heavy emphasis during the tour here on putting the gaol in it’s historic context and visitors will leave with a much deeper understanding of the often complex forces which shaped the Irish nation.
+There is a heavy emphasis during the tour here on putting the gaol in its historic context and visitors will leave with a much deeper understanding of the often complex forces which shaped the Irish nation.

 Kilmainham Gaol: The Building